7 day Lanzarote Itinerary for Families

 AM Explore local area and the hotel swimming pool.

-PM In the evening visit Bisofera Shopping Centre in Puerto del Carmen and the rooftop open air cinema.
-Watch a movie as the sun sets or enjoy the dinosaur mini golf, ball pit and other activities. a great place for kids of all ages.
+PM In the evening visit a little gem, the Bisofera Shopping Centre in Puerto del Carmen and the rooftop open air cinema.
+Watch a movie as the sun sets or enjoy the dinosaur mini golf, ball pit and other activities.
+A great place for kids of all ages and one of the best places to visit in Lanzarote for some downtime.

 AM All day visit to Timanfaya National Park